marcinwrochna/www-app/README.txt

 - defined in a parseTable column with a t modifier.
 When you add/change a string to be translated, run
 	cd locale; php updateTranslations.php;
-and edit the .po files, prefferably with an editor like poEdit.
+and edit the .po files, prefferably with an editor like poEdit (poedit will automatically compile to a .mo file).
 	poedit locale/pl_PL/LC_MESSAGES/messages.po
+You may have to restart Apache when loading a new translation!
+	service httpd restart

 === icons map ===
 Whenever you add/edit an icon in images/icons/, run